teunbrand/elementalist/README.md

 ### Footnotes

 This package is still in the experimental phase.
-Expect some bugs here and there and use at your own risk\!
+Expect some bugs here and there and use at your own risk!

 The logo is based on the [‘squared circle’](https://en.wikipedia.org/wiki/Alchemical_symbol#/media/File:Squaredcircle.svg)